shivanshdave/2020-432/projects/project2/README.md

 - You will need special approval from Dr. Love to do a project that does not have between 250 and 10,000 observations.
 If you're in that range, it'll be OK.
 - Your final portfolio should describe a data set containing between 6 and 18 variables, not including the row identifiers (like subject IDs) although your original raw data set may contain more than 18 variables, so long as you prune it down.
     - If you are describing a binary or multi-categorical outcome, each category you are studying should happen in at least 25 rows of your data.
+If that's not the case, you'll have to collapse some categories together.
     - At least one of the variables (outcome or predictor) you are studying must be quantitative, and at least one must be categorical with more than two categories.
 - We want you, in project 2, to have to confront the challenge of dealing with missing data via multiple imputation.
 If your raw data has missing values, we do not want you to reduce all of your work to complete cases, although you can compare complete case to simple imputation to multiple imputation results if you like.
 If your raw data has no missing values, then OK, but that's rare in "real" data.